Civil Rights Trail Itinerary

 Civil Rights Memorial

-Designed by Maya Lin, the memorial features water flowing over a marble table inscribed with names of those who died during the modern Civil Rights Movement.
-The wall is inscribed with an excerpt from the Book of Amos quoted in historic speech by Dr. Martin Luther King Jr.
+Designed by Maya Lin, the memorial features water flowing over a marble table inscribed with names of 41 people who were killed in the struggle for the equal and integrated treatment of all people, regardless of race, during the 1954-1968 Civil Rights Movement.
+The wall is inscribed with an excerpt from the Book of Amos quoted in the historic speech by Dr. Martin Luther King Jr.

 Selma-to-Montgomery Trail Interpretive Center